top of page

 Intelligence had assumed the attack would come from the south side of the road where the majority of the allied force was arrayed to repel the advance of the 16 Bavarian Reserve Infantry Regiment.
 When the attack came it didn't hit the 7th Infantry Brigade in the south side of the Menin road but the remaining Coldstream Guards, a smattering of the replacements from the Gloucesters and their nearest support down the line, 250 Black Watch and this is where the Captain was killed, holding the line against the German foe at Gheluvelt.
 The surviving 150 effective and wounded Coldstream Guards made a fighting retreat to friendly forces on the South side of the road led by their highest ranking man, a quartermaster and the remaining soldiers were withdrawn into Brigade Reserve that night.
 Losing his life in a valiant defence Captain Brown, 1st Batt.
 Coldstream Guards, served his King and Country.
 Gheluvelt was held.
 His body was never recovered.
 If you happen to visit the Menin Gate Memorial his name is displayed on panel 11 so spare a moment.

 In addition to the images of the sword (images owned by me) and the image of officers of the 2nd Batt.
-Coldstream Guards (images kindly donated) I am waiting on responses from certain museums and private collections regarding the use of a portrait of Captain Brown.
+Coldstream Guards (images kindly donated) I await responses from certain museums and private collections regarding the use of a portrait of Captain Brown.

 bottom of page